vmware-tanzu/velero/design/cli-install-changes.md

 ```

 3) `velero snapshot-location`
 Commands/flags for snapshot locations.

 ```
      set
         --default mapStringString                         sets the list of unique volume providers and default volume snapshot location (provider1:location-01,provider2:location-02,...)
 (NEW, -- was `server --default-volume-snapshot-locations; could be set as an annotation on the VSL)
+        --credentials mapStringString                     sets the list of name of the corresponding credentials secret for providers.
+Format is (provider1:credentials-secret-name1,provider2:credentials-secret-name2,...)
+(NEW)

       create                                              NAME [flags]
         --default                                         Sets these new locations to be the new default snapshot locations.
 Default is false.
 (NEW)
         --config  mapStringString                         configuration to use for creating a volume snapshot location.
 Format is key1=value1,key2=value2 (was also in `velero install --`snapshot-location-config`).
 Required.
         --provider string                                 provider name for volume storage.
 Required.
-        --label-columns stringArray                       a comma-separated list of labels to be displayed as columns --labels mapStringString                          labels to apply to the volume snapshot location --provider string                                 name of the volume snapshot provider (e.g. aws, azure, gcp) --show-labels                                     show labels in the last column
+        --label-columns stringArray                       a comma-separated list of labels to be displayed as columns --labels mapStringString                          labels to apply to the volume snapshot location --provider string                                 name of the volume snapshot provider (e.g. aws, azure, gcp) --show-labels                                     show labels in the last column --credentials mapStringString                     sets the list of name of the corresponding credentials secret for providers.
+Format is (provider1:credentials-secret-name1,provider2:credentials-secret-name2,...)
+(NEW)

       get                                                 Display snapshot locations
         --default                                         list of unique volume providers and default volume snapshot location (provider1:location-01,provider2:location-02,...)
 (NEW -- was `server --default-volume-snapshot-locations`))